 The judging will be conducted by panels of a minimum of four qualified trade buyers.
 Our trade-only judging panelists work with wine and their customers on a daily basis.
-They are a mix of restauranteurs, cicerones, sommeliers, retail beer buyers, distributors and importers.
+They are a mix of restauranteurs, cicerones, sommeliers, retail buyers, distributors, and importers.
 We try to assemble each judging panel with a mix of different disciplines so multiple viewpoints will be considered in the evaluation of the wines.

 The judging will take place at the beautiful 3 West Club in the heart of Midtown Manhattan.

 The New York International Beer Competition medals will be awarded on a merit basis by a majority vote.
-The judges are instructed to grant no awards or medals when, in their opinion, the beers are not ones they would import, distribute, buy or sell in their businesses based on product and price category.
-Judges are asked to evaluate the beer in silence until all panel members have finished their evaluation and then open a discussion to reach a consensus.
+The judges are instructed to grant no awards or medals when, in their opinion, the ciders are not ones they would import, distribute, buy or sell in their businesses based on product and price category.
+Judges are asked to evaluate the cider in silence until all panel members have finished their evaluation and then open a discussion to reach a consensus.
 Judge votes are recorded by a NYIBC staff moderator.
 If there is a significant difference among the judges’ votes, panelists are encouraged to reach a consensus and, if needed, seek counsel from the Head Judge Adam Levy.

 Award levels are Double Gold, Gold, Silver, and Bronze.

 Double Gold: Phenomenal Product (Must Be Unanimous Decision by Panelists)

 Double Gold award winners will be re-tasted by all panelists to establish which brands may be eligible to receive a ‘Best of Category’ endorsement in its pricing category

 If the judges are faced with an obviously flawed bottle of a product, no more than one additional bottle of the same entry will be opened and tasted.